FamilySearch/fs-browser-extension-sample/README.md

 run.
 That script says that the `index.html` page should be opened in a new tab when the icons clicked, and thus the page is opened.

-When `index.html` load the first time the user isn't authenticated so we ask them to sign in.
+When `index.html` loads the first time the user isn't authenticated so we ask them to sign in.
 Clicking the "Sign In" button initiates the OAuth process by sending the user to the FamilySearch.org sign in screen.